 13. Include a Pulling Rope

 A durable pulling rope is essential for easy maneuvering.
 I chose a thick, braided rope that’s comfortable to hold, even with gloves on.
+You can also use this material for simple DIY rope plant hangers.

 14. Create a Telescopic Lift

 A telescopic lift allows you to adjust the sled’s height for different terrains.
 It’s a game-changer for hauling gear over uneven snow, and I love how it makes my sled more versatile.
+You can also incorporate these features into creative firewood trailer designs to improve your hauling efficiency.

 15. Design a Collapsible Frame

 A collapsible frame makes storage a breeze.
 I love how easy it is to tuck my sled away when not in use.
+If you need more organization tips for your bathroom, check out these creative DIY bath toy storage ideas.

 16. Add Custom Handles

 Custom handles can make your sled more ergonomic.
 I crafted mine to fit my grip perfectly, making long treks much more comfortable.
+If you are looking for inspiration for other projects, check out these stylish handles for shaker cabinets.

 17. Install a GPS Holder